SAP-samples/teched2024-XP280/exercises/ex2/README.md

 After completing these steps you will have executed the Terraform configuration and successfully created a subaccount in your global account.

+1. In the terminal change to the `terraform_build` directory that you already created.

+    ```bash
+    cd terraform_build
+    ```

-1. As we are using Terraform for the first time we must initialize the setup.
+2. As we are using Terraform for the first time we must initialize the setup.
 We do so via the command

     ```bash
     terraform init